Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 Generalized type~II split moves come with a decomposition into split moves (and a single extension move in the special case), which are all of type~I except the last one, which is of type~II.
-By Lemma~\ref{split-move-decomposition-lem} this implies that any generalized type~II split move admits a neat decomposition into a sequence of elementary moves in which all type~I moves precede all type~II moves.
+By Lemma~\ref{split-move-decomposition-lem} this implies that any generalized type~II split move admits a neat decomposition into a sequence of elementary moves such that all type~I moves in it precede all type~II moves.
 So, for generalized type~II split moves the second commutation property holds trivially, but this is not what we need.
-In order to establish the second commutation property for the inverse moves we need a decomposition of generalized split moves of the opposite kind, in which type~II elementary moves will precede type~I elementary moves.
+In order to establish the second commutation property for the inverse moves we need a decomposition of the opposite kind, in which type~II elementary moves precede type~I elementary moves.

-\begin{prop} Any non-special generalized type~II split move~$M\xmapsto\eta M'$ admits a neat decomposition into a sequence of elementary moves in which all type~II moves occur before all type~I moves. \end{prop}
+\begin{prop} Any non-special generalized type~II split move~$M\xmapsto\eta M'$ admits a neat decomposition into a sequence of elementary moves such that all type~II moves in it occur before all type~I moves. \end{prop}

 \begin{proof} It suffices to prove the proposition in the case when the move~$M\xmapsto\eta M'$ is associated with a single-headed type~II splitting route.
-Indeed, suppose otherwise, that is that~$M\xmapsto\eta M'$ is associated with a non-special double-headed type~II splitting route.
-The canonic decomposition of the move~$M\xmapsto\eta M'$ starts from a double split move, which can be decomposed neatly into type~II elementary moves according to Lemma~\ref{neutral-move-decomposition-lem}, and the rest of the decomposition compiles into a generalized type~II split move associated with a single-headed splitting route.
+Indeed, suppose otherwise, namely that~$M\xmapsto\eta M'$ is associated with a non-special double-headed type~II splitting route.
+The canonic decomposition of the move~$M\xmapsto\eta M'$ starts with a double split move, which can be decomposed neatly into type~II elementary moves according to Lemma~\ref{neutral-move-decomposition-lem}, and the rest of the decomposition compiles into a generalized type~II split move associated with a single-headed splitting route.
 If the latter admits a desired decomposition, then so does the move~$M\xmapsto\eta M'$.

 Thus, in the sequel we assume that the move~$M\xmapsto\eta M'$ is associated with a single-headed splitting route.
-Let~$\omega=(\mu_1,\mu_2,\ldots,\mu_k,p)$ be this route.
+Let~$\omega=(\mu_1,\mu_2,\ldots,\mu_k,p)$ be that route.
 We proceed by induction in~$k$ and construct a neat decomposition of the move~$M\mapsto M'$ into a sequence of moves in which the first~$k-1$ moves are wrinkle creation moves, the~$k$th move is a type~II split move, and all the other moves are type~I elementary moves (including elementary bypass removals and eliminations) and jump moves.
 Such a decomposition of the move~$M\mapsto M'$ will be referred to as \emph{anticanonical}.